Race Day Timeline

 2206 S Overland Trail, Fort Collins, CO 80526

-Those parking at the Holiday Twin will be required to enter from the south off Overland Drive (right hand turn only), coming from Drake.
+Those parking at the Holiday Twin will be required to enter from the south off Overland Trail Rd. (right hand turn only), coming from Drake.
+If coming from the north on Overland Trail, you will be instructed to continue south to turn around in Cottonwood Glen Park and approach from the south.

 Packet pickup will be available from noon to 6:00pm on Saturday April 22 at the Raintree Athletic Club, located on the NW corner of Drake and Shields at 2555 S. Shields St. Those wishing to drink a beer at The New Belgium Post Race Party (see below) have the option of showing proof of age and receiving and attaching their +21 wristband at packet pickup.